loopandlearn/news/docs/index.md

 ## Seasonal Time Changes

 Whatever the time-change is called in your area, it just happened or will happen soon.
-Be sure to update the time your app uses for your insulin infusion-pump to the new local time.
+Be sure to update the time your app uses for your insulin pump to the new local time.

 This link tells you how to update time in the *Loop* app: [Time Zones, Daylight Savings Time, Summer Time](https://loopkit.github.io/loopdocs/faqs/time-faqs/#time-zones-daylight-savings-time-summer-time)